AnumEssani/Quarter3-Assignment1/Microservices.md

 > •	The very concept of microservice is misleading, since there are only services.
 There is no sound definition of when a service starts or stops being a microservice.

+# What does a Microservices Architecture Require?

+> •	Loosely-coupled components

+> •	API-accessible

+> •	inter-component software access via a chosen protocol, HTTP being the most common

+The burgeoning "software-defined" world is all based around software speaking to software, abstracting the underlying infrastructure.
+Micro-services allows the isolation of roles and applications within that software environment to make them thinner, more agile, and also less dependent on each other at the code layer.